Workers' Party (Ireland): 21st century

 The Workers' Party has struggled since the early 1990s to rejuvenate its fortunes in both Irish jurisdictions.
 The Workers' Party maintains a youth wing, Workers' Party Youth, and a Women's Committee.
-It also has offices in Dublin, Belfast, Cork and Waterford.
+It also had offices in Dublin, Belfast, Cork and Waterford.
 Apart from its political work at home in Ireland, it has sent party delegations to international gatherings of communist and socialist parties.

 The party supported an independent anti-sectarian candidate, John Gilliland, in the 2004 European elections in Northern Ireland.

 Waterford City remained a holdout for the party in the 1990s and early 2000s.
-In the 1997 Irish general election, Martin O'Regan narrowly failed to secure a seat in the Waterford constituency.
+In the 1997 general election, Martin O'Regan narrowly failed to secure a seat in Waterford.
 However, in February 2008, John Halligan of Waterford resigned from the party when it refused to drop its opposition to service charges.
 He was later elected a TD for Waterford in the 2011 general election.
 The party's sole remaining councillor in Waterford lost his seat in the 2014 local elections.

-Michael Donnelly, a Galway-based university lecturer, was elected as the party President at the party's Ard Fheis on 27 September 2014 to replace Mick Finnegan who had announced his decision to retire from the position after six years.
+Michael Donnelly, a Galway-based university lecturer, was elected as the party President at the party's Ard Fheis on 27 September 2014 on the retirement of Mick Finnegan.